Waypoint: In aviation

 In aviation, area navigation (RNAV)—a method of navigation that permits aircraft operation on any desired flight path within the coverage of station-referenced navigation aids or within the limits of the capability of self-contained aids, or a combination of these—relies heavily upon waypoints.
 RNAV is increasingly used as the primary method of navigation for aircraft.

 In the RNAV context, a waypoint is a predetermined geographical position that is defined in terms of latitude/longitude coordinates (altitude is ignored).
 Waypoints may be a simple named point in space or may be associated with existing navigational aids, intersections, or fixes.
 A waypoint is most often used to indicate a change in direction, speed, or altitude along the desired path.

 Aviation RNAV procedures make use of both fly-over and fly-by waypoints.
 A fly-over waypoint is a waypoint that must be crossed vertically by an aircraft.
 A fly-by waypoint is a waypoint that marks the intersection of two straight paths, with the transition from one path to another being made by the aircraft using a precisely calculated turn that "flies by" but does not vertically cross the waypoint.

 Waypoints used in aviation are given five-letter names.
 These names are meant to be pronounceable or have a mnemonic value, so that they may easily be conveyed by voice.
 In some cases the names correspond to a notable feature or landmark in the area (for example, a waypoint near Newton, Iowa, has the name "MATAG"; Newton was where appliance manufacturer Maytag was founded).
+The waypoint names might not be unique globally.